yugabyte/yugabyte-db/docs/content/preview/yugabyte-voyager/migrate/live-fall-back.md

 {{< tip title="Importing large datasets" >}}

-When importing a very large database, run the import data command in a `screen` session, so that the import is not terminated when the terminal session stops.
+When importing a very large database, run the import data to target command in a `screen` session, so that the import is not terminated when the terminal session stops.

-If the `yb-voyager import data` command terminates before completing the data ingestion, you can re-run it with the same arguments and the command will resume the data import operation.
+If the `yb-voyager import data to target` command terminates before completing the data ingestion, you can re-run it with the same arguments and the command will resume the data import operation.

 {{< /tip >}}